artlessconstruct/cloudflare-worker-email-forwarder/README.md

 ### Limitations

-1. **Cloudflare only forwards to verified destination addresses!**
+1. **Cloudflare will only forward to a destination address which has been verified!**
 2. Using Email Workers introduces limits that may not otherwise exist with [Cloudflare Email Routing's routing rules](https://developers.cloudflare.com/email-routing/setup/email-routing-addresses/).
 	- For comparison Cloudflare Email Routing has [limits on the number of routing rules and destination addresses](https://developers.cloudflare.com/email-routing/limits/#rules-and-addresses).
 These are not tiered, and although a form is offered to request a limit increase, the criteria under which this would be granted is not clear.
-At the time of writing the standard limits were:
+At the time of writing these limits were:
 		- Rules: 200
 		- Destination addresses: 200
-	- A KV namespace used by an Email Worker is subject to [these KV namespace limits)](https://developers.cloudflare.com/kv/platform/limits/), which on the free tier at the time of writing included:
+	- Any KV namespace used by an Email Worker is subject to [these KV namespace limits)](https://developers.cloudflare.com/kv/platform/limits/), which on the free tier at the time of writing included:
 		- Reads: 100,000/day
 		- Storage/account: 1 GB
 		- Storage/namespace: 1 GB